justliam42/MSOE-notes/Week 8 - Memory basics.md

 - consider the current inputs and the history of past events.
 Thus, this type of circuit has memory

+1-bit memory is called a flip-flop
+- flip it on logic 1 and it remembers until you change it
-1-bit memory is called a flip-flop first built them with vacuum tubes then mercury tubes
+- flop it off to logic-0 and it remembers it first built them with vacuum tubes then m n-bit memory is just side-by-side fli ercury tubes

 Then we use transisters haha